aroach/containers-101/README.md

 ## Part 1: Create a new "userland"

+1. Start by creating a `Dockerfile` that will inheret from an old version of Ubuntu

-1. `echo 'FROM ubuntu:15.04' >> Dockerfile`
+`echo 'FROM ubuntu:15.04' >> Dockerfile`

+2. Build the Docker image

-1. `docker build .`
+`docker build .`

+3. Let's run the Docker image as a container

-1. `docker run --name ubuntu --rm -i -t ubuntu:15.04 bash`
+`docker run --name ubuntu --rm -i -t ubuntu:15.04 bash`

-1. You'll notice that we are at a new command prompt!
+4. You'll notice that we are at a new command prompt!
+It should look something like this.
+What stands out to you as different?

+`root@54f7f44ab67b:/#`

-1. Type `ls -la`
+5. Type `ls -la` to list all files

-Notice that you are now in an Ubuntu "userland"!

 ```
 $ docker run --name ubuntu --rm -i -t ubuntu:15.04 bash